redux-offline/redux-offline/README.md

 #### Change how network requests are made

 Probably the first thing you will want to do is to replace the default `fetch` effects handler.
-So this by overriding `config.effect`:
+Do this by overriding `config.effect`:
 ```js
 const config = {
   effect: (effect, action) => {